jamie-syon/dell-xps-9510/README.md

 Still too slow for so I ran "systemd-analyze blame" to see what is taking so long in the boot process.
 You also run "systemd-analyze critical-chain" to get the chained events.

-~~ Now under two minutes which is still slow, so changed "Fast boot" from "Thourough" to "Auto" which made things worse ~~
+Now under two minutes which is still slow, so changed "Fast boot" from "Thourough" to "Auto" which made things worse, so reverted back.

+Will stick with ~2 minutes, once booted and logged in it runs lovely.